SAP-archive/xf-addons/installation/c4c.md

 ## Overview

-Establishing the connection between SAP Cloud for Customer solution and the SAP Cloud Platform Extension Factory allows you to develop Side-by-Side extensions.
-The SAP Cloud for Customer Connector facilitates a simple and secure way of pairing this solution with the Extension Factory which in turn leverages registering APIs and Events.
+The SAP Cloud for Customer Connector allows you to integrate an SAP Cloud for Customer instance by registering its ODATA services and Event catalog in an existing Application and activating Event sending.
+The integration uses the [extensibility features](https://help.sap.com/viewer/dbce7cc5e9e3469c84849d35e777fe0b/2019-05-07/en-US/363cf54bad2c47aeb44a87c215ad91ea.html) available in the SAP C/4HANA cockpit based on concepts and solutions from the open-source project "Kyma", so that you can easily develop Side-by-Side extensions.

+> **NOTE**: The integration is possible in the **preview** mode only.
+Do not use it in production scenarios.

 ## Prerequisites
 * SAP Cloud for Customer version 1902
-* SAP Cloud Platform Extension Factory version 0.8 or higher
+* "Kyma" version 1.0 or higher
 * [DST Root Certificate](https://www.identrust.com/dst-root-ca-x3)

 ## Scenario

-To establish the connection and allow data exchange between SAP Cloud for Customer and SAP Cloud Platform Extension Factory, perform the following steps using both systems.
+To establish the connection and allow data exchange between SAP Cloud for Customer and "Kyma", perform the following steps using SAP Cloud for Customer, SAP C/4HANA cockpit and Kyma Console.

-1. Create an Application using SAP Cloud Platform Extension Factory.
-2. Configure trust settings in SAP Cloud for Customer.
+1. Configure trust settings in SAP Cloud for Customer.
-3. Configure Event notification in SAP Cloud for Customer.
+2. Configure Event notification in SAP Cloud for Customer.
-4. Expose APIs in SAP Cloud for Customer and create credentials.
+3. Expose APIs in SAP Cloud for Customer and create credentials.
-5. Set up the SAP Cloud for Customer Connector to register APIs in the SAP Cloud Platform Extension Factory.
+4. Set up the SAP Cloud for Customer Connector to register APIs in "Kyma".

-### Create an Application

-1. Log in to the SAP Cloud Platform Extension Factory.
-2. Go to **Integration** > **Applications** and create a new Application (if it does not exist yet).

 ### Configure trust settings